 Tooth damage or decay can occur for a variety of reasons, including facial trauma, poor oral hygiene habits, or even a high-sugar diet.
 A general dentist can sometimes repair damaged or decaying teeth through fillings, root canals, or crowns.
 In other cases, the damage is too great to repair the tooth, and tooth extraction is the only option.

-Dr. Gregory McGee understands that the decision to remove a tooth is a sensitive one, and we work hard to explore every option before recommending removal.
+Dr. Gregory McGee and Dr. Drew Steel understand that the decision to remove a tooth is a sensitive one, and we work hard to explore every option before recommending removal.
 If you need a tooth extraction in Albuquerque, NM, our team is highly trained and experienced in the procedure and can provide a variety of restorative options, such as dental implants, to safeguard your oral health.
 At Rio Grande Oral Surgery & Dental Implant Center, we will present with you all of your options for tooth replacement, so you never need to go without a functioning mouth and smile.

 Why do I need a tooth extraction?